 The tool ghc-vis visualizes live Haskell data structures in GHCi.
-Since it does not force the evaluation of the values under inspection it is possible to see Haskell's lazy evaluation and sharing in action while you interact with the data.
+Since it does not force the evaluation of the values under inspection it is possible to see Haskell's functional-programming-in-the-cloud-how-to-run-haskell-lonyopentshift on and sharing in action while you interact with the data.

-Ghc-vis supports two styles: A linear rendering similar to GHCi's: print, and a graph-based view where closures in memory are nodes and pointers between them are edges.
+Ghc-vis supports two styles: A linear rendering similar to GHCi's :print, and a graph-based view where closures in memory are nodes and pointers between them are edges.
 In the following GHCi session a partially evaluated list of fibonacci numbers is visualized:

 '''

 let f = 0 : 1 : zipWith (+) f (tail f)

 f !!
 2

-:view f

 '''